nasta/syllics/README.md

 ##### Syllics #####
 =========
-SYLLabus convert to ICS format

-Convert syllabus to ics calendar format, which can be imported to iOS or MAC.
+Convert my SYLLabus to ICS format, which can be imported to iOS calendar.